dilab-masters/SESE/README.md

 `pip install pymysql`</br></br>

 ## Scene Graph Parsing
->You can build your own database by using our Scene graph parsing LLM (: Fine-tuned Vicuna 7B) in Docker container.
+>You can build your database by using our scene graph parsing LLM (: fine-tuned Vicuna 7B) in Docker container.
-If you just want to use our parsed Activitynet Captions dataset, just skip this step.
+If you just want to use our parsed ActivityNet Captions dataset, skip this step.

 </br>
-First, you need to put your raw dataset (csv file) in the `data/raw` folder.
+First, put your raw dataset (csv file) in the `data/raw` folder.
-Here's the column names that your dataset should have.
+Here is the column names that your dataset should have.
 </br> </br>

 | video_id | begin_frame | end_frame | captions |
 |----------|-------------|-----------|----------|

-*video_id* : the id of video  </br>
+*video_id*: ID of the video  </br>
-*begin_frame* : the starting point of the scene </br>
+*begin_frame*: Starting point of the scene </br>
-*end_frame* : the ending point of the scene </br>
+*end_frame*: Ending point of the scene </br>
-*captions* : the description of the scene  </br>
+*captions*: Description of the scene  </br>
 </br>

 After that, run the code below.